 Mount Olympus is a park I will do my best to return to in the future, as it has several great coasters while maintaining the atmosphere only possible in a small family run park.
 My only gripes, as listed above, were trivial things, and it was very obvious from our discussions that the park owners really care about what they do.
 It shows.

-Timber Falls Adventure Park29th May 2006
+Timber Falls Adventure Park

 The final port of call in Wisconsin was Timber Falls, which put itself on the map in 2004 with the installation of a S&S wooden coaster, Avalanche (#727).
 The ride opened to rave reviews, so we had high hopes for it, which, I'm sorry to say, turned out to be entirely misplaced.
 While the ride ran well through the straight track sections, the less said about the cornering the better.
 Once was without question enough; the all day wristband is a waste of money unless you're wearing padded clothing.
 What a pity.